gammillweg/mailSet/README.md

 # Temporary chrippling of mailSet (220412)
 - I have deleted modules configPrep and mailPrep (all java code)
 - I got ahead of myself.
 I need to do a lot more work on my local system before I release my code to the world.
-(Hopefully before the end of summer.
-If it's not back by Dec 2022, then it probably will never be posted.)
+(Hopefully before the end of summer.)
+- If mailSet is not back by Dec 2022, then it probably will never be posted.
+- (OK, I understand, the code is not really deleted.
+GitHub has it.
+  I could delete the repository; but choose not to.
+But, understand, if you pull the code committed prior to my chrippling.
+It is not all that useful.
+Just wait.
+Hopefull I'll finish my work. and push good stuff up.)

 ### Presorted US Mail PS3541 Processing via Excel and a set of Java apps.